Flying Bugs, Spiders & Insects Are NOT The Type of

 Company You Want On Your Watercraft This Summer

-Come late spring or early summer in Eagle Lake, you probably can't wait to get out on your fishing boat.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer in Eagle Lake, you probably can't wait to get out on your ski boat.
+Be aware that you might have some uninvited company.

-A fishing boat covered up for many months in Eagle Lake is ideal breeding ground for insects.
-They love the habitat inside.
-With its many crevices and compartments, a pontoon boat offers friendly confines.
+A pontoon boat covered up for many months in Eagle Lake is ideal habitat for insects.
+They love the cool inside.
+With its many crevices and compartments, a fishing boat offers friendly confines.
 Insects get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Eagle Lake insects – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Eagle Lake multi-legged residents – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
-Proactive pest control will kill and control spiders throughout your boat.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control bugs throughout your boat.
 You'll save time, not to mention the irritation of an eight-legged inhabitant unexpectedly visiting you or a guest.

-For many people in Eagle Lake, southeast Wisconsin and northern IL, summer is all about being on the water.
-Click here to schedule a sail boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Eagle Lake, southeast Wisconsin and northern IL, summer is all about the water.
+Click here to schedule a pontoon boat application, so that you can be sure the only guests aboard will be invited ones.